aospapp/aosp/compatibility/cdd/3_software/3_2_soft-api-compatibility.md

 ### 3.2.3\.
 Intent Compatibility

 #### 3.2.3.1\.
-Core Application Intents
+Common Application Intents

 Android intents allow application components to request functionality from other Android components.
-The Android upstream project includes a list of applications considered core Android applications, which implements several intent patterns to perform common actions.
+The Android upstream project includes a list of applications which implement several intent patterns to perform common actions.

+Device implementations:

-*   [C-0-1] Device implementations MUST preload one or more applications or service components with an intent handler, for all the public intent filter patterns defined by the following core android applications in AOSP:
+*   [C-SR] Are STRONGLY RECOMMENDED to preload one or more applications or service components with an intent handler, for all the public intent filter patterns defined by the following application intents listed [here](https://developer.android.com/about/versions/11/reference/common-intents-30) and provide fulfillment i.e meet with the developer expectation for these common application intents as described in the SDK.

-     *   Desk Clock
-     *   Browser
-     *   Calendar
-     *   Contacts
-     *   Gallery
-     *   GlobalSearch
-     *   Launcher
-     *   Music
-     *   Settings
+Please refer to [Section 2](#2_device_types) for mandatory application intents for each device type.

 #### 3.2.3.2\.
 Intent Resolution

-*   [C-0-1] As Android is an extensible platform, device implementations MUST allow each intent pattern referenced in [section 3.2.3.1](#3_2_3_1_core_application_intents) , except for Settings, to be overridden by third-party applications.
+*   [C-0-1] As Android is an extensible platform, device implementations MUST allow each intent pattern referenced in [section 3.2.3.1](#3_2_3_1_common_application_intents) , except for Settings, to be overridden by third-party applications.
 The upstream Android open source implementation allows this by default.

-*   [C-0-2] Dvice implementers MUST NOT attach special privileges to system applications' use of these intent patterns, or prevent third-party applications from binding to and assuming control of these patterns.
+*   [C-0-2] Device implementers MUST NOT attach special privileges to system applications' use of these intent patterns, or prevent third-party applications from binding to and assuming control of these patterns.
 This prohibition specifically includes but is not limited to disabling the “Chooser” user